-The LSRA executive function is provided by its Chief Executive Officer and a small team.
-A growing organisation, it currently has over 35 staff working across six departments.
-These are the Office of the Chief Executive; the Legal Services, Levy and Registration Department; the Complaints, Investigations and Resolutions Department; the Communications, Research and Innovation Department; the Legal Practitioners Disciplinary Tribunal Support Unit and Corporate Services Department.
+The LSRA's executive function is provided by its Chief Executive Officer.
+A growing organisation, it currently has more than 60 employees working across six departments.
+These are:

+- The Office of the Chief Executive; - Legal Services, Levy and Registration Department; - Complaints, Investigations and Resolutions Department; - Communications, Research and Innovation Department; - Legal Practitioners Disciplinary Tribunal Support Unit; and - Corporate Services.

-The LSRA is funded through a statutory levy on legal practitioners as well as fees relating to the authorisation of Limited Liability Partnerships.
+Since 2019, the LSRA has received income by way of a statutory levy on legal practitioners as well as fees relating to the authorisation of Limited Liability Partnerships.